Allergies

 Inflammation of the eyes (conjunctivitis) - leads to watering, itching and a hot feeling in the eyes.

-Skin rashes - the typical allergic rash is an urticarial rash, which is also known as hives or nettle rash.
+Skin rashes - the typical allergic rash is an urticarial rash, which is also known as hives.
 It is very itchy.
 Flushing of the skin is also common.
+There are many causes of urticaria; not all are due to an allergy.

-A swelling of the tissues (angio-oedema) - this can include the lips, tongue, throat and eyelids.
+Swelling of the face (angio-oedema) - this can include the lips, tongue, throat and eyelids.
 It can start with a tingling feeling.
 Angio-oedema is potentially very serious, as airway obstruction can occur (and so breathing might stop).
 People might have difficulty talking or swallowing.

-Cardiovascular collapse - this can cause death.
-It is the end stage of anaphylaxis.
-The chemicals released by the body in an extreme allergic reaction can make blood pressure drop dramatically.
+Sudden lowering of blood pressure (hypotension).
 This can lead to loss of consciousness and to the heart stopping (cardiac arrest).
-Resuscitation is required.

 Other symptoms - these can include: